Does Living Near The Ocean Affect Your Car?

 Living near the ocean can offer a lot of perks.
 You get the cool ocean breeze, the calming sound of the waves and beautiful views of the sparkling sea.
 But, while life along the coast may seem ideal, it may not be easy on your car.
 In fact, certain environmental factors present in coastal locations may cause or accelerate vehicle corrosion and damage.

-“Winter is the worst since summer has much less dew during the nights and mornings,” Rintoul says.
+“Winter is the worst, since summer has much less dew during the nights and mornings,” Rintoul says.
 “The water droplets create sites where corrosion can occur, and salt helps to accelerate the corrosion.”

-Rintoul also notes that the longer his cars have been exposed to the ocean, the more damage has been done.
+Rintoul also notes that the longer his cars have been exposed to the ocean, the more damage he notices.
 “There is a honeymoon period of about three to five years where you probably won’t see much damage,” he says.
 “Then, in five to seven years, minor rust spots can develop on the car.”
 If you can replace the rusty parts, like the bolts and nuts, he adds, you should do so before corrosion weakens the parts to the point of failure.
 If the body of the car is extremely corroded, however, Rintoul says that in his experience, it is sometimes cheaper to replace the car rather than try to fix and repaint it.

 Preventing Ocean-Related Car Damage

-Park in a garage or use a vehicle cover, particularly in winter.
+- Park in a garage or use a vehicle cover, particularly in winter.

-Don’t drive on sand or into ocean water; if you do, rinse the underside of the car with a hose after it has cooled off.
+- Don’t drive on sand or into ocean water.
+If you do, rinse the underside of the car with a hose after it has cooled off.

-Living near the ocean may have negative effects on your car, but if you understand why the damage happens and take the appropriate steps to limit or prevent it, you can enjoy coastal living with minimal corrosion to your vehicle.
+Living near the ocean may have negative effects on your car, but if you understand why the damage happens and take the appropriate steps to help limit or prevent it, you can enjoy coastal living with minimal corrosion to your vehicle.